adityakamath90/AutomateAndroidBuild/README.md

 Signing config to be mentioned in build.gradle and keystore path to be specified for generating signed apk.

-Navigate to gradlew.bat in root directory in project For signed apk gradlew.bat assembleRelease
+To generate build Navigate to gradlew.bat in root directory in command line.

+For signed apk <br />
+gradlew.bat assembleRelease <br />
-For unsigned/debug apk
+For unsigned/debug apk <br />
-gradlew.bat assembleDebug
+gradlew.bat assembleDebug <br />

-The build will be generated in the following folder.
+The build will be generated in the following folder.<br />
 \AutomateAndroidBuild\example\app\build\outputs\apk